-Annual TRC costs reported in this table are different from those reported in Table 3 (energy efficiency) and Table 4 (demand).
+1Annual TRC costs reported in this table are different from those reported in Table 3 (Pa PUC Table 1a, energy efficiency) and Table 4 (Pa PUC Table 1b, demand).
 The annual costs in this table are nominal annual values and do not include common, portfolio-level costs.

-The TRC ratio will reflect the lifetime TRC, not an annual TRC ratio.
+2 The TRC ratio will reflect the lifetime TRC, not an annual TRC ratio, and does not include common costs.
 Total program costs and benefits are discounted back to PY8.
+Yearly cost and benefits are valued in their respective program years.